 Let’s start with a UI or user interface that focuses on the graphical layout of websites and applications.
 User interface design is what you usually see on websites and mobile app displays.

 UI includes images and videos.
-A user interface will also have animations, slides, and transitions.
-The most important part of an interface is, it must combine the visual elements, interaction, and animation into well-designed applications and or websites.
+A user interface will also have animations, slides, and transitions, and it combines visual elements, interaction, and animation into well-designed applications and/or websites.

-Meanwhile, UX or user experience is concerned with the usability of the interface.
-UX designs are all about buttons and everything that you can click on the websites and applications.
+Meanwhile, UX or user experience are all about the interface’s usability – buttons and everything you can click on the websites and applications.
 However, building a smooth and intuitive user experience is not that simple as you need to do a lot of research and test it on real users.

-If the UX design is unseemly and misleading, then a poor experience is highly likely to happen.
-That’s why UX design is just as important as UI design because a beautiful interface without the smooth and intuitive functions offered by UX will shy users away.
+A poor experience is likely to happen if you have a misleading UX design; that is why it is just as important as UI design because a beautiful interface without the smooth and intuitive functions offered by UX will shy users away.

 What Do UI and UX Designers Do?